Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-815wYM_Z6_Q.md

 ### Transcript

-> what battle royale mode with only noble is detonators i mean people should make it you could probably just make your own little enclosure people throwing obelisks
+> what battle royale mode with only noble is detonators I mean people should make it you could probably just make your own little enclosure people throwing obelisks